5 Things that Simplify Trading, Reduce Clutter and Improve Performance

 Limit your indicators to one to two...or preferably none.
 Learn to read price action--the most timely market information--and technical indicators will serve little purpose.

 Trade the Trend, Always

 Want to really keep your trading efficient?
 Avoid trades where you are offside (in a losing position) for long periods of time.
 Do that by trading in the direction of the trend, and avoid trading against the trend.
-If you are unsure how to spot trends and enter into them, see: Trend Trading - How to Spot Trading Opportunities.
+If you are unsure how to spot trends and enter into them.

 Trading isn't about re-inventing the wheel or adding more information.
 Your trading is more likely to improve by cutting out a lot of useless information which distracts you from what really matters--what the price is doing right now!
 Reduce or eliminate your financial news consumption.
 Limit how many trading instruments you monitor everyday; with a flexible strategy you can trade the same instrument every day your entire career (no homework or nightly research).
 Limit the price data you look at; today is what matters.
 The biggest thing you can do to improve your trading, making it more efficient, is to always trade with the trend.